wilganm1/My-stuff/My AI/README.md

 # Making my own custom AI assistant in Python.

 I've seen this been done online and I want to make my own assistant.
-I'm using pyttsx3 for text-to-speech and using pocketsphinx as a corpus of words for the computer to recognize.
+I'm using pyttsx3 for text-to-speech and using recognize_google to use Google's API  for words for the computer to recognize.
 This has been known to be inaccurate but it is the only one that will work offline.
-Using Google's ApI too much may actually cost money, and I'm not doing that just for this project.
+Using Google's ApI too much may actually cost money, and I'm not doingthat just for this project.
 This assistant will be able to open websites, look up things on Wolframalpha, turn off the computer, and in the future do stuff like send emails.
 I could even make an app for it and put it on my phone.

 ### Voice recognition neural network.
 I have an idea about programming the AI to only respond to my voice.
 This can be done as I've seen other projects on Github do the same thing.
+I will have to make python recognize pitches of my voice.

 #### How it will work
 I will have to write a neural network to recognize my voice.
 This is done through detection of certain frequencies, like how a guitar tuning app and detect frequencies